The Dow has fully recovered its 2020 bear-market loss. Right here’s what comes subsequent - FACTS MATTER ADDISON

 Dow’s restoration since March is spectacular however says nothing about how lengthy the bull market will run, writes Mark Hulbert.
 See full story.

-Some Individuals might get lots of of {dollars} extra in Social Safety advantages beneath Biden’s proposed change
+Some Individuals might get tons of of {dollars} extra in Social Safety advantages underneath Biden’s proposed change

 Joe Biden desires a minimal Social Safety profit for Individuals with low lifetime earnings.
 See full story.